VishalBhuse/attryb/README.md

 - User only see the deals and filtering
 - User has not access to delete , edit or add any deals

+## Functionality :
+- Filter by Car Colors
+- Filter by Mileage
+- Filter by Price

 ### SignUp Page:-